comp92/CWTK-Example/README.md

-#CWTK Example Program
+#DWTK Example Program

-Shows off how to use CWTK.
+Shows off how to use DWTK.